Skip to main content

 Kids ages 18 and under can get a free meal provided by the Greater Cleveland Food Bank, while supplies last.

-Fri, Apr 14, 2:00pm - 5:00pm
+Fri, May 16, 2:00pm - 5:00pm

-Writer’s Center Conference Room (65)
+Writers Center Conference Room (65)

 This event will be held in-person in the Writers' Center meeting room.